The Ph.D. Program in English Language and Literature

 Please do not postpone submitting your application while waiting for us to receive all three of your letters.
 We will accept recommendation letters that arrive after the deadline.

-PDF copies of transcripts (from the institution where you are currently enrolled and/or from any institution that has awarded you, or will award you, a degree) are to be uploaded in the Academic Information section of the application.
-If it is against an institution’s policy to send official transcripts to you, please request an unofficial copy for yourself and scan that document.
-Please do not send paper copies of your transcripts UNLESS the first two options are not available to you.
+PDF copies of transcripts each institution you previously attended are to be uploaded in the Academic Information section of the application.
+Please do not send paper copies of your transcripts.
+You may scan and upload transcripts you receive from your institution.
+Redact, cross out, or cover your Social Security Number on paper transcripts prior to scanning.
 If you are subsequently admitted and accept the offer of admission, we will require a formal and official paper transcript from your degree-awarding institution prior to matriculation.

 If your native language is not English, you must take the TOEFL and have the official score reported to Cornell from ETS.

-The TOEFL requirement may be waived if you meet at least one of these criteria:
+The TOEFL requirement may be waived if an applicant meets at least one of these criteria:

 - is a native citizen of the United States, the United Kingdom, Ireland, Australia, New Zealand or Canada (except Quebec).
 Applicants who are citizens of India, Pakistan, the Philippines, Hong Kong, or Singapore, are not exempt from the TOEFL requirement.